 The project aims to support and strengthen 10 selected CSOs to provide an opportunity for women to empower themselves.
 Over 15,000 women farmers were experiencing marginalization in 10 districts of Eastern Uttar Pradesh in climate-resilient agriculture, by December 2022.
 Additionally, the project seeks to help them achieve their rights, emerge as skilled and independent business entrepreneurs to create sustainable livelihoods, and enhance their collective power to strengthen and transform communities.

 Broadly, the project promotes women’s economic, and social rights and provides opportunities to empower themselves, working towards teaching women to use their voice, inculcate leadership, and participate in social and economic activities.
 It promotes gender equality to improve women’s access to resources and guarantee their equal rights, strengthens the capacities of CSOs for undertaking policy dialogue with decision-makers to enhance women’s participation in the climate change agenda, and promotes trilateral cooperation on the above issues through the engagement of Indian CSOs with CSOs in Africa.

 European Union and Barnfonden

-The ‘Poultry for Profit’ project was aimed to equip below poverty line tribal women of 18–40 years from 10 villages in Dhar District, Madhya Pradesh with entrepreneurship and financial inclusion skills, to create an alternate source of livelihood from poultry farming.
+The ‘Poultry for Profit’ project was aimed to equip tribal women suffering from poverty, of 18–40 years from 10 villages in Dhar District, Madhya Pradesh with entrepreneurship and financial inclusion skills, to create an alternate source of livelihood from poultry farming.
 Additionally, the project aimed to bridge gaps between demand and supply of poultry products by training women in economically viable technology and methods in poultry management.